Filipsys/macreact/README.md

 - [x] Add `@` aliases to project.
 - [x] Fix date day set to one ahead.
 - [x] Add date to the wallpaper date widget.
-- [ ] Add disabled state to context buttons and dropdowns.
+- [x] Add disabled state to context buttons and dropdowns.
-- [ ] Add tabs feature into the safari app
+- [ ] Add tabs feature into the safari app.
-- [x] Add mobile & touchscreen website disable feature
+- [x] Add mobile & touchscreen website disable feature.
-- [ ] Add icons to Safari bookmarks
+- [ ] Add icons to Safari bookmarks.
-- [ ] Fix window control to show icons on div hover, not circle element hovers
+- [x] Fix window control to show icons on div hover, not circle element hovers.
+- [ ] Make current time change every minute.
+- [ ] Add dropdown icon to the context menu and dropdown functionality.
+- [ ] Make a separate file with all the config data